aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/removing-a-row-from-worksheet/_index.md

 - Access any desired **Worksheet**
 - Remove **Row** from the **Worksheet** by specifying the index of the row to be removed

-Code sample below shows you how to removing a row from worksheet.
+Code sample below shows you how to remove a row from the worksheet.